Charles E W Bean, Diaries, AWM38 3DRL 606/45/1 - June 1916 - Part 8

 this.
 He asked me also to

-tell white the whole o / facts
+tell white the whole o the facts

 abt his letter, as he gathered

-2
+2 95

-that white & B disapproved
+that White & B disapproved

 of it.
 I told them in Ismalia